Q. Is online education recognized?

 Q. What funding options are available?

-A. SDI offers no-interest payment plans on most programs.
+A. SDI offers no-interest payment plans on all programs.
 For our active duty service members and retired military, SDI’s Associate of Science in Firearms Technology degree and Advanced Gunsmithing Certificate are both approved by the DOD and the VA for a variety of military funding programs.
+Additionally, eligible students in either program may use Federal Student Aid (FSA).
 For more specific details, feel free to contact an admissions representative.

 Q. Can VA funding be used for all programs?